Traveling vs. Teaching

 The class finishes with activate stage where I encourage students to use any or all of the language they know and they’ve learnt, they should use it as freely as possible (role play, surveys, drawing pictures or producing materials (leaflets), debates, discussions, story building, interviews).
 So far, my students seem to be enjoying my classes, we crack jokes together, I always keep them updated on how my family and friends are doing and what places I have been to or I’m going to visit next.
 My lessons go smoothly!

-The job suits me perfectly with my blogging and travelling schedule.
+The job suits me perfectly with my blogging and traveling schedule.
 I have 4-6 x 30-minute classes every day from Monday to Friday.
 Tuesdays and Thursdays are my favourite days as I am off work at 12:00.
 I stay till 17:00 for the rest of the days having an extra English afternoon classes.
 I have 10-minute break between my classes and there is an afternoon nap break which lasts 3 hours (12:00-15:00).
 Every class lasts 30 minutes for K1,2 and 3 students and 15 minutes for nursery students.

 I still manage to travel at the weekends and blog during my breaks at the kindergarten.
 I try to keep the balance between both – my job and passion.
 Teaching is the main focus at the moment as I want to get good references and I’ve been really enjoying myself here.